jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew5.md

 If lies were not so common, oaths would be needless.
 And oaths increase the evil from which they come, by confirming the notion that there is no sin in a lie unless it is sworn to.
 #maclaren

+#### v.35
+>or by the earth, for it his footstool; or by Jerusalem, for it is the city of the Great King.

+#### v.36
+>And do not swear by your head, for you cannot make even one hair white or black.

+#### v.37
+>Simply let your 'Yes' be 'Yes,' and your 'No,' 'No'; anything beyond this comes from the evil one.

 #### v.39
 >But I tell you, Do not resist an evil person.
 If someone strikes you on the right cheek, turn to him the other also.